zachmccabe/zachmccabe.github.io/tools.md

 + Bates boots, usually
 + Billhook
 + Bull nose pliers
-+ Coolmax UV Buff around my neck **
++ Coolmax UV Buff around my neck &ast;&ast;
 + Dish soap to wash off the poison ivy
 + Loksak
 + [mobile.weather.gov](https://mobile.weather.gov/)
-+ Sharpie and Tyvek ***
++ Sharpie and Tyvek &ast;&ast;&ast;

-** But in the summer: an old, black cotton tshirt breathes better and protects more of your neck.
+&ast;&ast; But in the summer: an old, black cotton tshirt breathes better and protects more of your neck.
 (Cut off just below the sleeves into a loop, and fold the fabric over onto itself at least twice to stop some sun.)

-*** When it's 100F and humid, and even your pockets are sweaty, an old Tyvek shipping envelope works better than paper.
+&ast;&ast;&ast; When it's 100F and humid, and even your pockets are sweaty, an old Tyvek shipping envelope works better than paper.

-Whenever I travel, go to the museum or read about some random, new archeology find, it is always the stuff people use that raises my eyebrow and makes me smile.
+_Whenever I travel, go to the museum or read about some random, new archeology find, it is always the stuff people use that makes me smile.
 Only fair to ante up, eh?

-_HT [Belle B Cooper](http://bellebcooper.com/) for inspiring the idea for a tools list.
+HT [Belle B Cooper](http://bellebcooper.com/) for inspiring the idea for a tools list.
 She is a formidable talent._

-> What helps you get your work done? [hello@zachmccabe.com]
+What helps you get your work done? [hello@zachmccabe.com](mailto:hello@zachmccabe.com)